Previous dayApril 30, 2026Next day

 35.0 km---✓ ReviewedUSGS →

-Seismographs logged a magnitude 2.6 earthquake 94 km SW of Atka, Alaska with origin time 22:32 UTC on April 30, 2026.
-The event originated approximately 35.0 km below the surface, classifying it as shallow crustal.
+On April 30, 2026, worldwide seismic activity registered a magnitude 2.6 earthquake 94 km SW of Atka, Alaska at 22:32 UTC.
+At a depth of 35.0 km, the event was shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 51.601°, -175.183°.
+Coordinates: 51.601°, -175.183°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.6 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-30